Discover the Bhagavad-gita’s Proven Path: Master Renunciation through Devotion and Duty

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-How do Karma Yoga and Bhakti relate to renunciation?
+How are Karma Yoga and Bhakti connected in this teaching?

-How can renunciation be lived in daily life?
+How can renunciation through devotion be practiced in daily life?